DamonHu/HDHUD/README.md

 ![](./demo.png)

 When the `duration` of HUD is set to `-1`, HUD will always be displayed.
 In order to prevent the occurrence of logical bugs which will affect the user's operation.
 When the `duration` is - 1, a close button will be added in the upper right corner by default, which allows the user to decide whether to close the HUD.
-If you do not need this function, you can set `autoaddclosebutton` to false
+If you do not need this function, you can set `autoAddCloseButton` to false

 ```
-HDHUD.autoaddclosebutton = false
+HDHUD.autoAddCloseButton = false
 ```